 There is no shame here, and you are not alone.

-I put those two things first because they are two thoughts I have encountered the most in this work with Catholic families affected by divorce.
+I put those two things first because they are two thoughts I have encountered the most in this work with Catholic families affected by divorce or separation.

 Yet, there aren't many resources out there to walk with you and your children on this journey.
 And so your family hides away their needs for fear of being stigmatized within your parish or school.